AdaCore/learn/content/courses/intro-to-ada/chapters/subprograms.rst

 In out parameters
 ~~~~~~~~~~~~~~~~~

-To correct our code above, we can use an "in out" parameter.
+To correct our code above, we can use an :ada:`in out` parameter.

 .. code:: ada run_button project=Courses.Intro_To_Ada.Subprograms.In_Out_Params
     :class: ada-run